postsharp/Metalama.Samples/examples/enum-viewmodel/README.md

 The code first selects the proper template depending on the nature of the enum type.

-Then, it enumerates the enum members, and for each member, calls the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceProperty*> method.
+Then, it enumerates the enum members, and for each member, calls the <xref:Metalama.Framework.Aspects.AdviserExtensions.IntroduceProperty*> method.
 Note that we are passing a `member` tag, which will be used by the templates.

 Here is the template for the non-flags variant: